 The course plays up and down the hills with no homes to worry about – it’s just you and nature!
 The huge and expansive powerlines are a little annoying and distract from the beautiful Hill Country scenery.
 Even though the fairways are wide and forgiving, don't get cocky or overconfident, you can still get in some trouble:

-On the front nine most of the holes are traditional and straightforward, some are side by side, and on most holes you can see the pin. #5 is a fun one that requires the right club to avoid the creek crossing the fairway and then an accurate shot to a green protected by the lake and a bunker.
+On the front nine, most of the holes are traditional and straightforward, some are side by side, and on most holes, you can see the pin.
+Some of our favorite holes on this nine included:

 Here's How Texas Outside Determines the Scorecard Rating

 The Texas Outside rating scale ranges from 1 to 10 – a perfect 10 course would be something like this: links along a cliff overlooking the Pacific ocean and bordered by tall trees; lush fairways on rolling hills with lots of natural hazards; water (which is crystal clear) on most of the holes; immaculate greens (but they are undulating and tough); lots of variety and character (each hole is completely different and includes blind shots, elevation changes, doglegs, and significant challenges); perfectly manicured traps with the whitest and prettiest sand you’ve ever seen; a nice club house with great food and a 19th hole; a GPS; plenty of beverage carts or your own cooler and ice; and it only costs $40 bucks!
 What this means is that you probably won’t find any 10s in Texas – try Cabo San Lucas, Pebble Beach, or some of the Hawaii courses!